Making Windows XP Start Faster

 Slim Your Startup Selections

 There are certain programs that Windows will start every time you boot up your system, and during the startup phase, they're all jockeying for a slice of your CPU.
 Extra or unwanted items in the startup list will defintely increase your startup time, perhaps by several minutes.
 To manage the list of startup programs, click on Start / Run, then type MSCONFIG.
 Press Enter, then select the Startup tab.
 If you see items in the list you know you don't need to run at startup time, UNcheck the box(es) next to them and press Apply.
-Some common examples are things related to AOL, RealPlayer, Napster, instant messengers, and video managers.
+Some common examples are things related to AOL, iTunes, QuickTime, instant messengers, and video managers.
 If you're not sure about an item, no big deal.
 You can turn it off, restart your PC, and see if everything seems to work.
 If not, you can always go back and re-enable an item in the Startup list.
-This helpful list or this page may help you decide what to keep or drop.
+This page may help you decide what to keep or drop.

 Clean Your Registry